 Our friend John Baker and his wife Juli Baker are the proprietors of Mjölk in Toronto, one of the world’s best interiors shop.
-So when they emailed us a couple of weeks ago to let us know about a new automated coffee kiosk they’ve designed for Toronto-based roasters and shop Dark Horse Espresso, we were curious to learn more.
+So when they emailed us a while back to let us know about a new automated coffee kiosk they’ve designed for Toronto-based roasters and shop Dark Horse Espresso, we were curious to learn more.

 “It was a really intriguing brief for us, as we’ve never experienced a fully automated contactless coffee system before,” John says.
 “We started to get a little nostalgic for some of our favorite old coffee shops—places like Cafe Valand in Sweden and Moka Cafe in Iceland.
 We love these warm and nostalgic places that never close and have a crew of familiar regulars.
 So we started thinking about how we could play with this nostalgia while also introducing the robotic technology from RC Coffee.